genepi/imputationserver/docs/docker.md

 --files ${TEST_DATA} --refpanel apps@hapmap2 --conf /etc/hadoop/conf
 ```

-## 1000G Phase 3 reference panel installation
+## Install 1000G Phase 3 reference panel

-### Graphical installation

 After logging in, you have to open the *Admin-Panel*:

 ![Admin Panel](https://raw.githubusercontent.com/genepi/imputationserver-docker/master/images/admin-panel.png?raw=true)

-#### Open Applications
+### Open Applications

 Click on the *Applications* tab to see all installed applications.

 ![Applications](https://raw.githubusercontent.com/genepi/imputationserver-docker/master/images/applications.png?raw=true)

-#### Install Application
+### Install Application

-After clicking on *Install App* a new Dialog appears, where you can enter the ID and the URL of a public available reference panel:
+After clicking on *Install App* a new dialog appears, where you can enter the ID and the URL of a public available reference panel:

 ![Install App](https://raw.githubusercontent.com/genepi/imputationserver-docker/master/images/install-app.png?raw=true)

+ID and link can be copied from [here](#available-reference-panels).
 By clicking on *OK* the installation starts.
 Depending on your Internet connection and computer resources it could take several minutes.

-#### Submit Job
+### Submit Job

-If the installation was successful, you should see your reference panel in the Reference Panel list when you submit a new job:
+If the installation was successful, you should see your reference panel in the reference panel list when you submit a new job:

 ![Reference Panel List](https://raw.githubusercontent.com/genepi/imputationserver-docker/master/images/run.png?raw=true)

 Since all reference panels are installed in your provided data folder, you can stop and restart your cluster without reinstalling them.

-### Command line installation
+## Install 1000 Genomes Phase3 using the command line
 ```sh
 docker exec -t -i mis-docker cloudgene install 1000genomes-phase3 \
 https://imputationserver.sph.umich.edu/static/downloads/releases/1000genomes-phase3-1.0.0.zip